uhop/stream-chain/README.md

 * `skipEvents` is an optional Boolean parameter.
 If it is `false` (the default), `'error'` events from all streams are forwarded to the created instance, `'data'` and `'end'` events are forwarded from the last stream of a pipeline.
 If it is `true`, no event forwarding is made.
   * This parameter is useful for handling non-standard events.
 In this case the forwarding of events can be done either manually, or in a constructor of a derived class.

+An instance is based on `EventEmitter`, and defines follwing public properties:

+* `streams` is an array of streams created by a constructor.
+Its values either `Transform` streams that use corresponding functions from a constructor parameter, or user-provided `Transform` and/or `Duplex` streams.
+All streams are piped starting from the beginning.
+* `input` is the beginning of the pipeline.
+Effectively it is the first item of `streams`.
+* `output` is the end of the pipeline.
+Effectively it is the last item of `streams`.

+`input` and `output` are helpers that used to combine the procesing pipeline with other streams, which usually provide I/O for the pipeline.

+An instance can be used to attach handlers for stream events.
+See the example above, and test files in `tests/` folder.

 ## Release History

+- 1.0.2 *Better README.*
 - 1.0.1 *Fixed the README.*
 - 1.0.0 *The initial release.*